swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

   /// For example:
   ///
   ///     .last - 2 // Two positions before the last element's position
-  ///     .end - 1  // The position before the (open) upper-bound, i.e. `.last`
   ///
   public static func -(_ lhs: OffsetBound, _ rhs: Int) -> OffsetBound }
 ```

 `OffsetBound` is `Comparable`, and as such can be used as a bound type for `RangeExpression`s.